-Celebs seem to possess naturally glowy skin, luscious locks, and wide-awake eyes—partly because of their good genes, partly due to their amazing makeup artists and hair stylists, and partly because of some very well-kept industry secrets.
-Dermaplaning is one of the latter—chances are, even if you haven’t heard of it, you’ve seen the results.
+Celebs seem to possess naturally glowing skin, luscious locks, and wide-awake eyes—partly because of their good genes, partly due to their amazing makeup artists and hair stylists, and partly because of some very well-kept industry secrets.
+Dermaplaning is one of the latter: Chances are, even if you haven’t heard of it, you’ve seen the results.

-We spoke with Dr. Stafford Broumard, Plastic Surgeon and Associate Clinical Professor of Plastic Surgery at Mt.
-Sinai Hospital, and begged him to divulge Hollywood’s best-kept skin secret.
-Click through the slideshow above to find out how celebs use dermaplaning to sculpt their cheekbones, remove facial hair, brighten their complexions, and more!
+We spoke with Dr. Stafford Broumard, a NYC-based plastic surgeon and Associate Clinical Professor of Plastic Surgery at Mount Sinai Medical Center, and begged him to divulge Hollywood’s best-kept skin secret.
+Scroll through the story below to find out how celebs use dermaplaning to sculpt their cheekbones, remove facial hair, brighten their complexions, and more.

 First things first: what exactly is dermaplaning?
 Broumard says it’s a skin procedure that involves using a sharp tool to exfoliate the surface of your skin, while also removing small, fine hairs.
 Basically, an esthetician or dermatologist will take a small scalpel and very gently scrape the surface of your skin using light, feathering strokes.
 If this sounds like something out of a horror movie, keep reading—you might be surprised.